When will we understand?

 I first saw the actual photo of this child in the wee hours this morning, as I was finishing off another article.
 Confronted by it, I wrote the poem above completing it around two in the morning, as I could not sleep.
 Having in some manner expressed my feelings I eventually crashed to bed.
 I woke as my son as usual jumped into our bedroom, begrudging his enthusiasm for being awake and alive.
-The image of this boy a few years older than my son, haunted me.
-Once my own son was at school, I began to explore his story.
+The image of this boy a few years older than my son haunted me.
+Once my son was at school, I began to explore his story.
 The image had gone viral and the reactions diverse.
-Some understandable and others perplexing.
+Some understandable and others are perplexing.

-One reaction, which I have only recently become educated about, appears to be one of regarding it as “emotional porn” or “click bait” and that somehow just mentioning it or how it makes us feel or what his death represents, dehumanises the boy.
+One reaction, which I have only recently become educated about, appears to be one of regarding it as “emotional porn” or “clickbait” and that somehow just mentioning it or how it makes us feel or what his death represents, dehumanises the boy.
 I would have thought it was exactly the opposite.
 It is the tragedy, the senselessness, and the horror of this, that humanises him in a way that we have not done, for thousands of refugees who died before this little boy.

-I admit to having difficulties getting my head around this idea so I am quoting someone else to try to get a sense of it and understand the objectionableness.
+I admit to having difficulties getting my head around this idea, so I am quoting someone else to try to get a sense of it and understand the objectionableness.
 It’s the use of the image of the boy as “a tool for others to use to promote or condemn anything“.
 (I am quoting here) We use images, stories, allegories from innumerable sources joyful, sad, uplifting and tragic to “promote or condemn” everything.
-How else do we as human beings address issues, build relationships between ideas, talk about life if not to illustrate it with our experiences, images, fears, loves, gut wrenching retelling (in this case).
-It is people’s visceral reaction to these images and the lobbying it generated that have induced Britain to announce intent to admit thousands of Syrian refugees into their country.
+How else do we as human beings address issues, build relationships between ideas, talk about life if not to illustrate it with our experiences, images, fears, loves, gut-wrenching retelling (in this case)?
+It is people’s visceral reaction to these pictures and the lobbying it generated that have induced Britain to announce intent to admit thousands of Syrian refugees into their country.
 It’s how we communicate as human beings.
 Why is this off-limits?
 How does this fail to give “regard to him as a human being“?

 I tried to draw a parallel with the way our news services regularly show no regard for privacy to families in various breakdowns, calamities and dramas, in what the media benignly calls “public interest“.
-Perhaps it is the perspective revealed from our society’s turgid appetite for virtual reality shows and the manufactured breakdowns within them, because it brings out the ugly underside of humanity.
+Perhaps it is the perspective revealed from our society’s turgid appetite for virtual reality shows and the manufactured breakdowns within them because it brings out the ugly underside of humanity.
 I understand why someone might object to these.
 These aspects of human behaviour, example and imagery that rarely have outcomes or influences that might elicit higher morality, compassion, an end to bullying, violence, war and oppression, that this story will.
-In fact the former example seems to bring to the surface the racism, bullying and dysfunctional responses.
+In fact, the former example seems to bring to the surface the racism, bullying and dysfunctional responses.
 This story is entirely about our regard for him as a human being and the tragedy of it all.
 Perhaps, although, it is all a matter of personal psychology.
 People who are genuinely altruistic react to such images and want to engage with it.

 Personalities who aren’t altruistic, want to put it aside, out of sight and avoid being confronted with it.
 Then there are folks who are incapable of understanding emotional reactions at all.
-Which is a good segue to the official reaction of our prime minister, Tony Abbott.
+Which is a good segue to the official opinion of our prime minister, Tony Abbott?
 The political discourse is eclipsing human emotional response as Abbott attempts to twist this into fitting his agenda of “Stopping the Boats”.
 He sees its use as an instrument of political justification.
 Now there is someone who “uses this child’s image without regard to him as a human being”.
 (I am quoting again here) Social media has been understandably hostile to this suggestion.